-Additional responsibilities for use of school facilities for the Internet and e-mail are:
+Additional responsibilities for use of school facilities for the internet and e-mail are:

 - a.
 When using networks or computing resources of other organizations, students must observe the rules of that organization regarding such use. - b.
-Users should not reveal their personal addresses or phone number(s), and shall not reveal the personal address or phone number(s) of others without their authorization/permission. - c.
-Users are reminded that electronic mail (e-mail) is not guaranteed to be private.
-Operators of the network/system have access to all mail.
+Users should not reveal their personal addresses or phone number(s) and shall not reveal the personal address or phone number(s) of others without their authorization/permission. - c.
+Users are reminded that e-mail is not guaranteed to be private.
+Operators of the network/system have access to all e-mail.
 Messages relating to, or in support of illegal activities, may be reported to the authorities. - d.
-Students shall immediately notify the system administrator/school administration if they suspect that a security problem with the system and/or the Internet exists. - e.
-Any attempt to log onto the Internet or the school's network/system as a systems administrator will result in a loss of user privileges at the school.
+Students shall immediately notify the system administrator/school administration if they suspect that a security problem with the system and/or the internet exists.

+- e.
+Any attempt to log onto the internet or the school's network/system as a systems administrator will result in a loss of user privileges at the school.
 Any user identified as a security risk by the school administration/systems administrator due to a history of actual or suspected unauthorized access to other computer(s), network(s), or system(s) may be denied access to the school's computers, networks, and/or systems. - f.
+Users of artificial intelligence (AI) shall generally abide by: - i.
+Teachers and administrators are responsible for supervising students using AI technologies to ensure compliance with this Acceptable Use Policy (AUP). - ii.
+Users are accountable for their actions when using AI technologies.
+Any misuse or violation of this AUP may result in disciplinary action. - iii.
+Students must use AI technologies in a respectful and responsible manner, treating others with courtesy and consideration in both virtual and physical interactions. - iv.
+Students are expected to create and consume content that is appropriate for an educational setting.
+Content that is offensive, discriminatory, or violates school policies is strictly prohibited. - v.
+Users should create and access AI content appropriate for an educational environment.
+Permission and supervision by a teacher or school administrator are mandatory for students to use AI tools at school.
+Please note that many AI programs require users to be at least 13 years of age for use.
+Schools should be thorough in their research of the AI programs' Privacy Policy. - g.
 Users shall abide by generally accepted rules of network etiquette, which include but are not limited to: - i.
 Messages to others shall be polite and shall not be abusive. - ii.
 Messages shall use appropriate language and shall not use obscenities, vulgarities, or other inappropriate language. - iii.
-Use of the network shall not disrupt use of the network by others. - g.
-The Diocese/school makes no warranty of any kind, whether express or implied, for Internet service.
-The Diocese/school will not be responsible for any damages suffered.
+Use of the network shall not disrupt use of the network by others. - h.
+The diocese/school makes no warranty of any kind, whether express or implied, for internet service.
+The diocese/school will not be responsible for any damages suffered.
 This includes loss of data resulting from delays, non-deliveries, mis-deliveries, or service interruptions caused by its own negligence, user errors, or omissions.
-Use of any information obtained via the Internet is at the user's risk.
-The school specifically denies any responsibility for the accuracy or quality of information obtained through its services. - h.
+Use of any information obtained via the internet is at the user's risk.
+The school specifically denies any responsibility for the accuracy or quality of information obtained through internet sources. - i.
 Examples of Unacceptable Uses Users are not permitted to: - i.
 Use technology in sexting or cyber bullying: to harass, threaten, deceive, intimidate, offend, embarrass, or annoy any individual. - ii.
 Post, publish, or display any defamatory, inaccurate, violent, abusive, profane, or sexually oriented material.
 Users must not use obscene, profane, lewd, vulgar, rude, or threatening language.
-Users must not knowingly or recklessly post false information about persons, students, staff, or any other organization. - iii.
-Use a photograph, image, video, or likeness of any student or employee without express permission of the individual, individual's parent/guardian, and the
+Users must not knowingly or recklessly post false information about persons, students, staff, or any other organization.